Java Developer Resume & Writing Guide

 Employers don’t always look for technical skills; they also look for your interpersonal skills.
 These are your people skills and are called soft skills.
 Basically, these skills allow employers to see if you will be a good fit for their company.
 Include these skills into your summary/ profile, and in your accomplishment statements.

-An Applicant Tracking System, or ATS, helps recruiters sort through the crazy amount of resumes sent to them.
+An Applicant Tracking System, or ATS, helps recruiters sort through the crazy number of resumes sent to them.
 The ATS scans resumes for keywords, specifically, the same keywords used in the original job ad.
 This is why it is paramount your section for resume job description uses the exact keywords from the ad.
 If you don’t, the ATS will ignore your application.
 But wait!
 There’s more!
 As soon as the ATS deems your resume-worthy, it pops up on the recruiter’s screen.

 Now you have to dazzle the recruiter as well.
 The most effective way to list your skills is using a Skills Matrix table.
 Make one for all your technical skills and add a level-of-competency in the table.
 You should also make skills matrix tables for soft skills and characteristics.